 - At the end of the article on your site, you must include the following statement using the same text style and size as used in the body of the article: “For more content like this, please visit The Southern Agrarian – https://www.southernagrarian.com/ ” (with both the name and the URL being live links.)

 About us – Ours is a modest but comfortable home, and while we usually dress a bit more formally than what is typically worn today, we would not stand out among those waiting in the checkout line at the grocery store.
 We live on one acre located on a dirt road in the rural western part of Volusia County, Florida.
-We own a 120 acre farm that is rented out to a cousin who has farmed it for several decades.
 I have been gardening and raising chickens (and sometimes ducks and geese) for a long time, but I have no special background in agriculture.
 I’ve been doing this long enough to have some understanding of just how little I really know.